manassesss/Multicast/README.md

 ## Python
 The version used in this work was the 3.7.7 version.
 You can download Python [here](https://www.python.org/downloads/)

-### netifaces 0.10.9
-Netifaces is a package that we used inthis work to identify the IP Address of our machines.
-To install it, considering you have Python installed, use this command in your terminal:

-`pip install netifaces`

-You can read more about Netifaces [here](https://pypi.org/project/netifaces/)

 ## How to execute

 Start the machines you are going to use, and execute, first, the Sender.py code: